Mohamed Salleh Marican: 2017 presidential election

 On 31 May 2017, he announced his intention to run for the Presidency of Singapore, which was reserved for Malay candidates.
 Salleh said "I believe I have done well for myself in business and would like to step up and give back to society in a much larger way." and that he "can also fulfill the call of most Singaporeans who desire a truly independent Elected President, one who is untainted by party politics".

 Salleh applied on the premise that although Second Chance Properties' shareholder equity was between $254.3 million and $263.25 million in the past three financial years, which fells short of the $500 million required for automatic qualification as a candidate, it did not prevent the Presidential Elections Committee to qualify him, if it is satisfied that he has the experience and ability to effectively carry out the functions and duties of the office of the President.
 Nonetheless, on 11 September 2017, the Committee rejected his application, issuing only one Certificate of Eligibility to Halimah Yacob.

 Salleh Marican Foundation

 Salleh founded the Salleh Marican Foundation with the intention to donate a total sum of SGD $100 million to support select causes in Singapore and other countries.
-The Salleh Marican Foundation was incorporated in Singapore on 18 November 2021 and received grant maker charity status on 2 June 2022.
+The Salleh Marican Foundation was incorporated in Singapore on 18 November 2021.